We love smart rings, and once you experience the insights and comfort of a top health tracking ring, you don't look back

 Sleep is the main focus, and there’s a sleep index that accounts for a wide range of data and metrics.
 We found that sleep tracking was largely reliable, with accuracy that stood up well to Oura and Whoop.

-A recovery score also tracks metrics such as resting heart rate, HRV, and body temperature.
+The recovery score also tracks metrics such as resting heart rate, HRV, and body temperature.
 These are compared to established baseline scores, and there’s a traffic light system to show if these are outside of your norms.
+And there are women’s health tracking features, which use the biometric sensors to track the monthly cycle.

 Ultrahuman Ring Air costs $349 / £329/ €325 without ongoing subscriptions, so it’s a good alternative to Oura in terms of cost.
-The metrics you get are similar – but, when you dig in, it doesn’t compare to Oura in women’s health or stress tracking.
+The metrics you get are similar – but slightly less polished than Oura’s right now.

 - Check out our full review of the Ultrahuman Ring Air